Six Common Diseases Treated with Medical Marijuana (pt 1)

 Thankfully, they were able to overcome the bottlenecks involved in obtaining a license and the Charlotte web was born.
 After trying medical marijuana, her seizures reduced to less than one episode per week.
 This story is enough to convince anyone about the pharmacological activity of marijuana in epilepsy.
 And indeed, it opened a flood of discussions about the status of medical marijuana and why more states need to legalize the drug.

 Currently, thousands of Americans suffering from epilepsy benefit from medical marijuana therapy.
 The American Epilepsy Society supports research into cannabis and how it works against seizures.
 Concerns about the safety of the drug are also being investigated and the preliminary results are encouraging.
-It also appears that the strain of cannabis that is low in THC works better for people with seizures.
+It also appears that when using medical marijuana for epilepsy, a strain of cannabis that is low in THC works best.

 Glaucoma is one of the approved conditions for which you can legally obtain a medical marijuana license in the state of Florida.
 Glaucoma is a condition that could damage the optic nerves.
 There’s often a generic trait to glaucoma and patients may not know they have the disease until it has progressed to an advanced stage.
 A study conducted as far back as 1970 showed that cannabis can lower intraocular pressure.
 The same study, however, revealed that the decrease in pressure only lasted for a few hours.
 The patient may need to increase the dosing frequency to get optimal effects.
 The drug could prove very useful for patients who have failed to respond well to other medications.
 Patients also need to aware that studies have shown that marijuana has the potential to reduce blood flow to the optic nerve.
 The reduced blood flow could cause nerve damage although it only occurs in rare cases.